 We specialise in helping those who have been injured in factories to claim compensation

 Factory workers in Britain have had protected working conditions since the introduction of the Factory Acts in 1803.
 Ideally, this reduces the number of accidents in factories.
 However, even with health and safety, better training and modern machinery, accidents can still happen.
 This can be due to human error or negligence.
 Regardless if you are a permanent or temporary employee or a visitor to the site, if you have had an accident, you may be able to claim.

 What is a Factory Accident Claim?

-There are many different reasons why somebody might make a factory accident claim.
+There are many causes of factory accidents.
 Some of these include:

 - Insufficient training or equipment to lift objects safely.
 This can lead to back, neck, and shoulder damage.

 - Forklift truck accidents.
 Factory accident claims of this kind can be made because of a vehicle hitting someone, a driver who is negligent or improperly trained, or because there is not a clear pedestrian path.
 Improper use and maintenance of the vehicle can also cause a forklift truck accident.

 - Slips, trips, and falls on slippery surfaces due to inadequate inspection and cleaning processes.

 - Employees who have had heavy machinery accidents.
 These can happen because of inadequate training or incorrect safety equipment, or because the machine is inadequately inspected and maintained.

 Accidents in factories often come about through poor working conditions, which can also cause a range of industrial diseases.
 Common factory accidents include industrial deafness and vibration white finger.